RyPoints/RecipesChallenge/README.md

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?

 I put the basic interface together, then the image caching then the unit test.
-Then I prettied up the basic interface a bit.
+After that I prettied up the basic interface a bit.
 Then it was time to show the recipe content.
 Webviews were an option for displaying recipes, but the web sites used are more formatted for web than mobile, so some customization for the content would help for the text content to be more digestable on mobile.

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?